Exclusive: SNP suspends Edinburgh Councillor Lewis Ritchie

 During a discussion on a planning matter, Ritchie told fellow councillor, Kate Campbell, she could touch a stone with her hands and “whatever other parts of your body you want to touch it with.”

 He previously attracted media attention after describing the designs behind plans to turn the Royal High School in Edinburgh into a hotel as “ugly”, “abhorrent” and almost “universally reviled” by anyone who has seen them.
-And February last year had to apologise to Hibs chief executive Leanne Dempster after launching a petition calling for the football club to pay the Living Wage, when in fact they already did.
+And in February last year had to apologise to Hibs chief executive Leanne Dempster after launching a petition calling for the football club to pay the Living Wage, when in fact they already did.